 Died: 1995, Moscow, Russia

 By 1958, Mikhail Botvinnik had already shaped modern chess with his scientific and deeply analytical approach.
-He was the backbone of the Soviet chess school and the only world champion to regain the title twice through rematches.
-His 1957 loss to Smyslov had raised questions about decline, but the 1958 match showed a reinvigorated player—methodical, precise, and relentless.
-Known for preparing like an engineer and adjusting his strategy based on weaknesses, Botvinnik’s victory reinforced his status as the dominant postwar figure.
-He also influenced generations through coaching and academic work.
+He was the backbone of the Soviet chess school and the only world champion to regain the title twice under the rematch clause.
+After losing in 1957, he overhauled his preparation—streamlining openings, emphasizing structure over tactics, and targeting Smyslov’s preferred endgame contours.
+The 1958 match showed a reinvigorated player—methodical, precise, and relentless—reasserting him as the dominant postwar figure and an influential coach and theoretician.

 Born: 1921, Moscow, USSR